By Molly McConnell, co-founder of Cultivate Balance

 — Elizabeth Rabia Roberts

-Given the great momentum behind the thousands of women and allies gathering in the streets, the world is awakening.
+And so, the world is awakening.
 More than ever before, now is the potent time to unfold feminism.
 We must wrap ourselves in its warmth – surrender to its sanctity.
 It is time to find security in unity and freedom in fierceness.
 Now is the time to face each other by facing ourselves and asking, "What does it mean to stand up for our sisters?"

 Let’s begin by making an important clarification: Feminism is not about excluding men – or excluding anyone, for that matter; it is about breaking the cycle of systematic disregard, disrespect and exclusion of women.
 We cannot afford to stop there; feminism is more than emphasizing the inclusion of women, but the inclusion of all marginalized groups based on the intersectional qualities of race, class, religion, gender, sexuality etc. Feminism is about valuing the diversity and complexity that enable us to counter the impeding mono-culture and embrace the range of human existence.
 In doing so, we create space to prioritize the cultural vibrance of tradition, innovation and creation.
 Our obligation is to make art, love and history – not money, monopoly or misogyny.